Ground Source Heat Pump Cost

 Install the Heat Pump

-Before turning the heat pump on the water flow from the ground to the exchange loop, air temperature and amp draw on the heat pump needs to be observed.
+Before turning the heat pump on, the water flow from the ground to the exchange loop, air temperature, and amp draw on the heat pump need to be observed.

 Can I Install a Ground Source Heat Pump Myself?

 We all love DIY.
-We all like to look at our work and feel proud of our achievement.
+We all like to look at our work and feel proud of our achievements.
 Unfortunately, DIY is not perfect, and some things need to be left to the professionals.

 The main advantage of having this done by a professional is that you will get the quarterly payment incentive if used correctly.